 Make an Appointment

 Advance booking is not always required.
-If your query is urgent, or quick in nature, we may be able to assist you with a quick same-day appointment.
-If necessary, we may need to book a follow-up appointment if there is not enough time to cover all of your queries in a same-day appointment.
+If your query is urgent, or quick in nature a Duty Adviser may be free to meet with you.
+If necessary, we may need to book a follow-up appointment if there is not enough time to cover all of your queries.

 - Student Advice & Support Staff